 The ATA said the legislation would “ensure that if the federal government sets standards for sleep apnea screening and testing of professional truck and bus drivers, those standards are established through an informed rulemaking process.”

-There has been complaints over the years by both truckers and medical professionals that there was fuzziness in federal guidance on OSA testing and treatment.
+There have been complaints over the years by both truckers and medical professionals that there was fuzziness in federal guidance on OSA testing and treatment.
 Trucking’s request for more than regulatory guidance has been longstanding.

 “Fatigue and driver health are two serious issues facing the trucking industry,” ATA President and CEO Bill Graves said.
 “However, as important as it is to address those issues, it is equally important for the federal government to use the regulatory process – with its emphasis on science-based outcomes and cost-benefit analyses.”